jbhopkins/bioxtasraw/docs/source/tutorial/introduction.rst

 *   Evaluate ambiguity of 3D shape reconstructions (AMBIMETER)
 *   3D reconstructions with bead models (DAMMIF/N and DAMAVER)
 *   3D reconstructions with electron density (DENSS)
+*   Align 3D reconstructions with high resolution models (DENSS and CIFSUP)
+*   Calculate theoretical scattering profiles from models and fit the theoretical scattering against experimental data (CRYSOL)
-*   Save your analysis information
+*   Save your analysis information and plots
 *   Calibrate RAW for integrating images
 *   Mask images for integration
 *   Set up normalization and save processing settings